The Chore Conflict

 “Angie doesn’t have to do this; why do I have to?”

-How many times have you heard these refrains or something similar when you ask or tell your children to do a chore around the house?
+How many times have you heard these refrains or something similar when you request your children to do a chore around the house?
 Chances are it has been often.

-Why do children resist doing chores?
 Part of the explanation rests with the very nature of children.
-Young children and teens are:

-- lacking in judgment.
+lacking in judgment.
 Most young children have no idea how much work is involved with the running of a household.

-- impulsive.
+impulsive.
 They want what they want when they want it.
 Working at activities that are not immediately gratifying to them is not inherently on their agenda.

-- self-absorbed and concerned mainly about themselves and their own needs.
+self-absorbed and concerned mainly about themselves and their own needs.
 They do not naturally consider the needs and expectations of others.

 Part of your job as parents is to socialize your children during the 18 or 20 years that they live with you by helping them to develop these mature qualities.
 Therefore, it should not be a surprise, and perhaps you should accept and expect, that they resist helping at home.